Quickstart

 -

-When the queries have completed, click Commit Transaction (
+When the query has completed, click Commit Transaction.

 match